Bryan Kohberger to plead guilty to killing 4 University of Idaho students in deal to avoid execution

 “We are beyond furious at the State of Idaho," Goncalves’ family wrote in a Facebook post.
 "They have failed us.
 Please give us some time.
 This was very unexpected.”

-A change of plea hearing was set for Wednesday, but the families have asked prosecutors to delay it to give them more time to travel to Boise, Gray said.
-Kohberger's trial was set for August.
+A change of plea hearing was set for Wednesday, but the family has asked prosecutors to delay it to give them more time to travel to Boise, Gray said.
+Kohberger's trial was set for August in Boise, where it was moved following pretrial publicity in rural northern Idaho.

-Kohberger, 30, is accused in the stabbing deaths of Goncalves, Ethan Chapin, Xana Kernodle and Madison Mogen at a rental home near campus in Moscow, Idaho, in November 2022.
+Kohberger, 30, is accused in the stabbing deaths of Goncalves, Ethan Chapin, Xana Kernodle and Madison Mogen at a rental home near campus in Moscow, Idaho, early on Nov.
+13, 2022.
 Autopsies showed the four were all likely asleep when they were attacked, some had defensive wounds and each was stabbed multiple times.

-Kohberger, then a criminal justice graduate student at Washington State University, was arrested in Pennsylvania weeks after the killings.
+At the time, Kohberger was a criminal justice graduate student at Washington State University, about 9 miles (14.5 kilometers) west of the University of Idaho.
+He was arrested in Pennsylvania, where his parents lived, weeks later.
 Investigators said they matched his DNA to genetic material recovered from a knife sheath found at the crime scene.

-In a court filing, his lawyers said Kohberger was on a long drive by himself around the time the four were killed.
+No motive has emerged for the killings, nor is it clear why the attacker spared two roommates who were in the home.
+Authorities have said cellphone data and surveillance video shows that Kohberger visited the victims' neighborhood at least a dozen times before the killings.

-The killings shook the small farming community of about 25,000 people, which hadn't had a homicide in about five years.
-The trial was moved from rural northern Idaho to Boise after the defense expressed concerns that Kohberger couldn't get a fair trial in the county where the killings occurred.
+The murders shocked the small farming community of about 25,000 people, which hadn't had a homicide in about five years, and prompted a massive hunt for the perpetrator.
+That included an elaborate effort to track down a white sedan that was seen on surveillance cameras repeatedly driving by the rental home, to identify Kohberger as a possible suspect through the use of genetic genealogy and to pinpoint his movements the night of the killings through cellphone data.

+In a court filing, Kohberger's lawyers said he was on a long drive by himself around the time the four were killed.

+In the letter to families, obtained by ABC News, prosecutors said Kohberger's lawyers approached them seeking to reach a plea deal.
+The defense team had previously made unsuccessful efforts to have the death penalty stricken as a possible punishment, including arguing that Kohberger's autism diagnosis made him less culpable.

 “This resolution is our sincere attempt to seek justice for your family,” the letter said.
 “This agreement ensures that the defendant will be convicted, will spend the rest of his life in prison, and will not be able to put you and the other families through the uncertainty of decades of post-conviction, appeals.
 Your viewpoints weighed heavily in our decision-making process, and we hope that you may come to appreciate why we believe this resolution is in the best interest of justice.”